aemiliu5/aemiliu5.github.io/README.md

-# aemiliu5.github.io
+# aemilius.dev / aemiliu5.github.io
-My personal site and portfolio.
+Personal site and portfolio of Aimilios Seimenis.

 Coded in scratch using HTML/CSS/JS & jQuery.